owang-bio/blog/content/python-for-data-analyst/pandas_numpy_where.md

     </tr>
   </tbody>
 </table>
 That's all about the difference between Pandas and Numpy where().
-When you are changing the original values even the condition is met, I would recomand using numpy.where()
+When you are trying to change the original values when the condition is met, I would recommend using numpy.where().
+Otherwise, we can use Pandas where()/mask().